Why Dating Apps Don’t Work for Men: Common Frustrations and Missed Connections

 Dating apps often fail to deliver successful matches due to a combination of factors including high levels of ghosting, and mismatched expectations among users seeking different types of relationships.
 I ran a dating website for 8 years there are lots of things the companies don’t tell you about their apps.
 For good reason, I will go into some of that in this article, and it has very little to do with the algorithm.

 Here is my list of issues.
-I can speak about the algorithms later, but this is not the reason they don’t work, I am sorry this is so long
+I can speak about the algorithms later, but this is not the reason they don’t work, I am sorry this is so long, but if you want to know more about the dating app evolution it’s here

 1) They Are Boring and Emotionally Draining